 If you’ve already perused our detailed brand guide, you’ll know that all Beckett Simonon shoes are ethically handmade in their own Bogotá workshop.
-The Yates full brogues are crafted from full-grain Argentinian calfskin leather using a Blake stitch construction.
+The Yates full brogues are crafted from full-grain calfskin leather using a Blake stitch construction.

 Both feature strong perfing and pinking, which refers to the perforations and jagged edges.
 These layers edge quite close to one another and practically touch at one point.